-Offering Investors a 16-hour Trading Window, Moomoo Achieves Record User Number
+Offering investors a 16-hour Trading Window, moomoo Achieves Record user Number

-SINGAPORE, April 4, 2022 /PRNewswire/ -- Moomoo, the next-generation one-stop digital financial service platform, announced that it had accumulated over 18 million users from more than 200 countries and regions with its sister brand.
+SYDNEY, April 8, 2022 /PRNewswire/ -- Moomoo, the next-generation one-stop digital financial service platform, announced that it had accumulated over 18 million users from more than 200 countries and regions with its sister brand.
+Moomoo's holding company is the Nasdaq-listed fintech company Futu Holdings Limited ("Futu"), which is headquartered in Hong Kong.
+Futu is also one of the largest brokerages in Hong Kong.
+On March 8, 2019, Futu was listed on the Nasdaq (symbol: FUTU).

 Meanwhile, since its launch in 2018, moomoo has been supporting 16 trading hours of US stocks on every trading day, including 6.5 hours of regular trading hours and 9.5 hours of pre-market and after-hours trading (pre-market: 4:00 AM-9:30 AM EST; after-hours: 4:00 PM-8:00 PM EST), which is 3 hours longer than most investing platforms in the industry.